yannikkellerde/GNN_Hex/more_questions.md

 There is a lot to optimize before we can run any meaningful experiments.
 Also, I think there is no way around cpu multiprocessing in the end.
 There are a few things I can think of optimizing in the current python implementation, but it might also make sense to implement some parts in C++.

+## C++ to the rescue
+I reimplemented my env in C++.
+Speed to run ten 11x11 games to completion with remove dead and captured, checking if game is won each move, takes 0.05 seconds in C++ and 0.35 seconds in python.
+Without remove dead and captured it is 0.025 seconds in C++ and 0.19 seconds in python.

+Additionally, because I remove vertices instead of filtering them out in my C++ implementation, the graphs are already in a format that can be processed by pytorch\_geometric.

 # Mostly solved questions
 + Alpha-zero starts with a temperature 1 in the beginning of the game and then drops to zero after n moves.
 This makes sense, because exploration is more valuable in the beginning.
 However, from the paper and some reference implementations it seems like the temperature is also variied for the training targets.
 E.g. for the first n moves, the network is supposed to predict a distribution and for later moves is is supposed to predict 100% for the best move.
 This sounds like it would make training unstable.
 Why not use some fixed temperature for computing the training targets and only switch up the temperature for self-play?